Pedro Opeka: Mission in Madagascar

 In 1989, his Lazarist superiors nominated him director of a seminary in Antananarivo, the capital.

 When he saw a dump from the hills of the city, he discovered people rummaging among garbage to find something to eat, and sleeping in huts made of hemp propped between mountains of waste.

 Pedro Opeka began talking to them, to convince them that they could leave that misery and abuse, for their children.
 With the team of young people from Vangaindrano he had trained, and after long discussions, he wrote the articles and statutes of Akamasoa ('good friends' in the local language) in December 1989.

-Father Pedro simply had no money and started it all with €900 he borrowed from various Christian missions.
+Father Pedro simply had no money and felt sorry for the local people of Madagascar, so he started raising money, started it all with €900 he borrowed from various Slovenian Christian missions.

+He later build the entire city and village called Slovenian village with the donations and financial contributions of Slovenian people, raised in Slovenian churches.

 Creation of Akamasoa

 Father Pedro Opeka created a local non-governmental organization called Akamasoa (the good and faithful friends) in December 1989 to continue his work with the Malagasy people.
 He appointed a team of staff to help him to manage the daily activities and to provide continuous support to poor people.

 Today Akamasoa sustains about thirty thousand people in 18 villages, among them ten thousand children, who all go to school, following the building of 37 new schools in the years since Akamasoa's founding.

 About four thousand families live in the 18 villages, but another 900,000 Malagasy people have been supported from one day to three weeks in the 'welcome centers', being offered rice, a roof, some clothing and a small package, in order to be 'born again' to life.

 Son of a father who taught him building arts, Father Pedro Opeka taught the Akamasoa youth how to build houses, first out of wood, and then, bricks and mortar.